The Complete Guide to California Mileage Reimbursement Law

 There is no federal law or regulation that states employees must receive California mileage reimbursement for miles or other expenses that they incur.
-However, the state of California requires employers to reimburse miles through the California Mileage Reimbursement.
-This is because California’s employees are protected when they drive for business.
+However, the state of California requires employers to reimburse employees for work-related miles driven according to the California Mileage Reimbursement.
+This is because California’s employees are protected when they drive an automobile for business purposes.

 At the beginning of 2020, employees saw their California mileage rate drop half a cent.
 This rate calculates the cost of using a vehicle for charity, medical purposes, business, moving, and other reasons.
-Here are the standard mileage costs as of January 1, 2020:
+Here were the standard mileage costs for 2020:

-- 57.5 cents for every mile driven for business purposes
+- 57.5 cents per mile driven for business purposes

-- 17 cents for every mile driven for medical or moving purposes (20 cents in 2019)
+- 17 cents per mile driven for medical or moving purposes (20 cents per mile in 2019)